ayechanst/speedrun-eth-guide/dice-guide.md

 <details markdown='1'><summary>Question Two</summary>

 > What three arguments are being hashed and stored into `bytes32 hash`?
-How can we reverse engineer each of the arguments?
+How can we reverse-engineer each of the arguments?

 </details>

 <details markdown='1'><summary>Question Three</summary>

 > Let's start with `prevHash`.
-Declare the variable, then think about if we need to change anything about it from `DiceGame.sol`.
+How can we assign it the same value it has in `DiceGame.sol`?

 </details>

 <details markdown='1'><summary>Question Four</summary>

-> For the address of `DiceGame.sol`, what variable in our contract already has its address assigned to it?
+> For the address of `DiceGame.sol`, what variable in our contract already has the address of `DiceGame.sol` assigned to it?

 </details>